sony/nnabla/doc/python/command_line_interface.rst

                             [import] import format. (one of [NNP,ONNX])
       --nnp-no-expand-network
                             [import][NNP] expand network with repeat or recurrent.
+      --outputs OUTPUTS
+                            [import][tensorflow] The name(s) of the output nodes, comma separated.
+                                                 Only needed when convert CKPT format.
+      --inputs INPUTS
+                            [import][tensorflow] The name(s) of the input nodes, comma separated.
+                                                 Only needed when convert CKPT format.
       -O EXPORT_FORMAT, --export-format EXPORT_FORMAT
                             [export] export format. (one of [NNP,NNB,CSRC,ONNX])
       -f, --force           [export] overwrite output file.